yujenyu/Group11_Project/Quiz.md

 C. Why did Caravaggio painted this picture so dark?

 The dark background can set off the characters and make the theme more obvious.
 Caravaggio often used such backdrops, landscapes or other props to focus on several key elements.
-In this way, the characters in the paintings are easier to be understood and more dramatic.
+In this way, the characters in the paintings are easier to be focused on and more dramatic.

 D. Why does Goliath's head seem to roll out of the painting?

 David held his head and stretched it towards us.
 The black background contrasted with the bright shape, producing a three-dimensional visual effect.
 The sense of light in Caravaggio's painting is like a projector.
-The brilliant part became like a relief as if about to run out of it.
-This technique makes this scene more charming and makes the viewer have a kind of illusion as if he can reach out his hand to touch the characters in the painting.
+The brilliant part became like a sculpture as if about to run out of it.
+This technique makes this scene more charming and makes the viewers have a kind of illusion as if they can reach out their hands to touch the characters in the painting.

 ## Romanticism